Nail Cancer: Don’t Ignore the Signs

 “The outcome for patients depends on where the tumor is and how aggressively it’s treated,” he says.
 “Excision of the complete nail matrix (the cells that make up the hard part of the nail) may result in permanent nail dystrophy (like a split nail).
 When a tumor involves only the distal matrix (the cells that make up the underside of the nail), a biopsy or surgery is less likely to cause visible damage because it’s hidden beneath the remaining nail plate.”

-Everyone, and especially those with dark skin, should be mindful of changes in the appearance or texture of their nail beds.
-If you see something suspicious, don't ignore it or assume it will resolve on its own.
+Everyone, and especially people with dark skin, should be aware of changes in the appearance or texture of their nail beds.
+If you see something suspicious, don’t ignore it or assume it will resolve on its own.
 See a dermatologist for an exam and an appropriate course of treatment.

 Dana Kantrowitz is a contributing writer for UMiami Health News.